danielrcollins1/OED-Expanded/x-additional-material.md

 - Sleeping creatures suffer a -4 penalty to surprise and detection rolls.

 **Sleep Deprivation**
-- Characters who do not get sufficient rest (typically 6 to 8 hours in a 24 hour period) do not gain the benefits of natural healing, nor can they regain any "per day" special abilities, including spells.
+- Characters who do not get sufficient rest (typically 6 to 8 hours in a 24 hour period) do not gain the benefits of natural healing.
-- Characters who go more than 24 hours without rest suffer a cumulative -1 penalty to rolls/checks every 6 hours.
-In addition they must make a Save vs Death every 6 hours or fall asleep.
+- Creatures suffer a cumulative -2 to rolls and checks for every rest period they miss.
+This penalty is recovered by 1 for every regained period of rest.
+- If needed, the GM can enforce a Save vs Death, including the penalties above, to determine if a creature can stay awake on its own.

 ## Tournaments and Contests